-The Exelby Green Dragon is currently OPEN under current Coronavirus legislation.
+The Exelby Green Dragon is currently OPEN why not pay a visit soon.

 For current information on services at the pub please visit the pub website CLICK HERE

-Exelby Green Dragon Community Pub Ltd is doing all it can to help our tenants, Tom and Becci whilst continuing to support the community of Exelby and beyond - please keep a lookout in the News section of this website and our Facebook Channel for latest updates.
+Exelby Green Dragon Community Pub Ltd is doing all it can to help our tenants, Tom and Becci whilst continuing to support the community of Exelby and the wider local area - please keep a lookout in the News section of this website and our Facebook Channel for latest updates.

 The Green Dragon has been a focal point in the community of Exelby for many years.
 In the past, the pub had traded very successfully as a village and destination pub.
 It had also and been at the centre of community activities such as the Extravaganza, Bonfire Night, Quiz nights, Themed evenings, charity events, the Dragons Club and special events on the field all run with the active support of the landlord.
 The pub also hosted a small community shop at one point.

 Sadly, a decline set in.
 The pub lacked the necessary ongoing investment to offer decent facilities.
 It went into a spiral of decline through its previous owners and could not offer a viable business for its tenants.
 Its last couple of years of trading prior to closure was a pub that offered predominately wet sales only, a few attempts at a food service and was propped up by being a base for workers employed on the nearby A1 upgrade.
 The owners were soft marketing the pub for sale as a ‘development opportunity’ and there was no visible appetite either by the owners or a future tenant willing to revive its fortunes.